Indiana University School of Nursing: Early programs

 At a time when most nursing schools did not require students to have a high school diploma in order to enroll, IU's early nursing students had to be a high school graduate, rank in the upper third of their high school graduating class, and meet the admission requirements of the IU School of Liberal Arts.
-Prospective nursing students also had to have earned credits for college-level coursework from IU or other college or university before enrolling in its three-year nursing program.
-(Previously-earned credits could shorten the hours required for the student to earn a graduate nursing diploma.)
+Prospective nursing students also had to have earned credits for college-level coursework from IU or another college or university before enrolling in its three-year nursing program.
+(Previously earned credits could shorten the hours required for the student to earn a graduate nursing diploma.)
 In addition, the nursing curriculum allowed students to earn a bachelor's degree after completing the required hours of courses in IU's College of Liberal Arts and the nurses training program in Indianapolis.

 Faculty of the IU School of Medicine and the IU College of Liberal Arts initially provided training for nursing students in Indianapolis that included classroom lectures and demonstrations, as well as clinical training at Long Hospital.
 Training in psychiatric nursing was conducted nearby at Central State Hospital.
 Student nurses were also on duty in Long Hospital for eight hours each day, Monday through Friday, and for six hours on Sunday, until the requirement was phased out in the 1960s.
 After World War II, when the demand for trained nurses continued to remain high, the IU School of Education at IU Bloomington expanded its curriculum by offering its first program leading to a master's degree in nursing education.

 In 1956, when the IU Training School for Nurses was renamed the IU School of Nursing, separate directors were established for the IU nursing school and hospital nursing staff.
 Emily Holmquist became the first dean of the IU School of Nursing in 1957, which began a new era for the School.
 By the late 1950s, the IU School of Nursing had become known as "a Midwestern center for nursing scholarship, teaching, research, and service," but it transitioned into a school with a national reputation for its advanced nursing programs and research.